GoogleCloudPlatform/knative-build-tutorials/getting-started/README.md

 **What am I going to learn?**

-You'll learn how to install it and start using it with simple build descriptions.
+You'll learn how to install it and start using it with simple builds.

 You'll also learn a bit how it works underneath.